-Historical Centre is the oldest part of the city.
-Porto dates back to the Roman times, when it was a fort for the trading routes.
+The Historical Centre is the oldest part of the city.
+Porto dates back to Roman times when it was a fort for the trading routes.
 Thanks to the Roman trade and later the Portuguese discoveries in the new world, it prospered greatly over the centuries.
 Here you’ll find a wonderful blend of streets, buildings and squares that have evolved with the city as it grew over the years.

 This is a newer part of the city and reflects its expansion.
 Numerous shops, hotels and tall buildings line the Avenida da Boavista, Porto’s urban centre.
 They say that some of the best shopping can be done in this area.
-As we weren’t really interested in shopping, I can’t really attest to that.
+As we weren’t that interested in shopping, I can’t attest to that.
 But I did come across so many nice shoes!

 Foz Velha and Foz Nova

 The “foz” literally means “mouth.”
 This part of the town extends from the mouth of the Duoro River to the Atlantic Ocean.
 Like any other place on the water, this used to be the home of fishermen until the second half of the 16th century, when it gave way to military purposes.
 Along the shores are numerous restaurants, beachfront promenades, bars and oceanfront living.
 The boat tour offers many great views of the shoreline and photo ops.